equinor/everest-models/README.md

 # spinning-jenny
-Forward models and workflow to be used with Ert and Everest
+Forward models and workflows to be used with Ert and Everest